Enhancing Underwater Light Field Images via Global Geometry-aware Diffusion Process: Conclusion

 He was a Postdoctoral Research Fellow with the School of Computer Science and Engineering, Nanyang Technological University, Singapore, from 2022 to 2025, and the Department of Computer Science, Hong Kong University, Hong Kong, from 2021 to 2022.
 He is a Professor with the School of Mathematics and Statistics, Xi’an Jiaotong University.
 His research interests include noise modeling, image restoration, and diffusion models. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Junhui Hou} (Senior Member, IEEE) is an Associate Professor with the Department of Computer Science, City University of Hong Kong.
-He holds a B.Eng. degree in information engineering (Talented Students Program) from the South China University of Technology, Guangzhou, China (2009), an M.Eng. degree in signal and information processing from Northwestern Polytechnical University, Xi’an, China (2012), and a Ph.D. degree from the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore (2016).
-His research interests are multi-dimensional visual computing.
+\begin{IEEEbiography}[{ }]{Junhui Hou} (Senior Member, IEEE) is a Professor with the Department of Computer Science, City University of Hong Kong.
+His research interests include multidimensional visual computing, such as light field, hyperspectral, geometry, and event data.

-Dr. Hou received the Early Career Award from the Hong Kong Research Grants Council and the NSFC Excellent Young Scientists Fund.
-He has served or is serving as an Associate Editor for \textit{IEEE Transactions on Visualization and Computer Graphics}, \textit{IEEE Transactions on Image Processing}, \textit{IEEE Transactions on Multimedia}, and \textit{IEEE Transactions on Circuits and Systems for Video Technology}. \end{IEEEbiography}
+He received the Early Career Award from the Hong Kong Research Grants Council in 2018, IEEE Multimedia Rising Star Award in 2023, the Excellent Young Scientists Fund from NSFC in 2024, and the IEEE TIP Best Paper Award in 2025.
+He is serving as a Senior Area Editor for IEEE TIP and an Associate Editor for IEEE TVCG and TMM.
+He served as an Associate Editor for IEEE TIP and TCSVT. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Deyu Meng} (Member, IEEE) received the B.Sc., M.Sc., and Ph.D. degrees from Xi'an Jiaotong University, Xi'an, China, in 2001, 2004, and 2008, respectively.

 He was a Visiting Scholar with Carnegie Mellon University, Pittsburgh, PA, USA, from 2012 to 2014.
 He is currently a Professor with the School of Mathematics and Statistics, Xi’an Jiaotong University, and Adjunct Professor with the Faculty of Information Technology, Macau University of Science and Technology, Macau, China.
 His research interests include model-based deep learning, variational networks, and meta-learning. \end{IEEEbiography}